Once a node is added to MAAS (see Add nodes) the next logical step is to commission it.

 Note: If your node has more than one network interface you may need to tell MAAS which one to use.
 Do this by marking it Broken (see next section).

 Once a node is commissioned its status will change to Ready.
-Consider taking this time to tag your node.
+Consider taking this time to tag your node (see Tags).

 The next step will be to deploy it.
 See Deploy nodes.

 Once a node has been commissioned, its network interface(s) can be configured.
 Specifically, when a node's status is either 'Ready' or 'Broken', interfaces can be added/removed, attached to a fabric and linked to a subnet, and provided an IP assignment mode.
-Tags can also be assigned to specific network interfaces.
+Tags can also be assigned to specific network interfaces (see Tags for network interfaces).

 There are four modes to choose from that determine how an address on the subnet gets assigned when the node is eventually deployed: